-On the topic, we’re exploring the concept of autophagy with aging expert and author of brand new book, Glow15, Naomi Whittel.
-Autophagy, a naturally occurring process in our bodies where cells remove toxins, recycle parts and repair their own damage is receiving new focus in the last few years for it’s promising longevity benefits.
+We’re exploring the new science behind autophagy with aging expert Naomi Whittel.
+In short, autophagy is a naturally occurring process in our bodies in which cells remove toxins, recycle parts and repair their own damage.
 Here is everything you need to know…

 The Big Picture: The Origins of Autophagy